Visitation at Cone Health During the COVID-19 Pandemic

-- Wear a mask that covers their nose and mouth at all times.
+- A mask must always be worn, including in the patient’s room.
+The mask must cover the nose and mouth.
 Visitors may wear a mask from home or one will be provided.
 If a visitor's mask from home is determined not to meet safety standards, a new mask will be provided.

 - Follow all social distancing and safety guidance.
 This includes staying 6 feet from others and frequent hand washing –especially upon entering facilities and before entering and exiting a patient room.

 - Stay in the patient's room except when visiting the cafeterias.
 Support persons should limit their movement outside of their patient's hospital room.
 All eating and drinking must take place in a designated dining area.

 - Be the same designated support person for that patient's entire stay.